-Cenovus believes that existing cash balances, internally generated cash flows, existing credit facilities, management of its asset portfolio and access to capital markets will be sufficient to fund the Company's future development costs.
+Cenovus believes that existing cash balances, internally generated cash flows, existing credit facilities, management of its asset portfolio and access to capital markets will be sufficient to fund the Corporation's future development costs.
 However, there can be no guarantee that the necessary funds will be available or that Cenovus will allocate funding to develop all of its reserves.
-Failure to develop those reserves would have a negative impact on the Company's future net revenue.
+Failure to develop those reserves would have a negative impact on the Corporation's FNR.

-The interest or other costs of external funding are not included in the reserves and future net revenue estimates and would reduce future net revenue depending upon the funding sources utilized.
+The interest or other costs of external funding are not included in the reserves and FNR estimates and would reduce FNR depending upon the funding sources utilized.
 Cenovus does not believe that interest or other funding costs would make development of any property uneconomic.